miztiik/dynamodb-global-tables/README.md

 As a learning exercise, lets use the AWS Documentation and find out how to create Global Multi Master, Multi Region database with DynamoDB and verify latency.

 A _global table_ is a collection of one or more replica tables, all owned by a single AWS account.
 A _replica table_ (or replica, for short) is a single DynamoDB table that functions as a part of a global table.
 Each replica stores the same set of data items.
 Any given global table can only have one replica table per region.

+![AWS DynamoDB Global Tables](images/miztiik-dynamo-global-tables-multi-master-multi-region.png)

+#### Follow this article in [Youtube](https://youtu.be/ibjuH9A3Wmg)

+## Setup The Tables
 The following is a conceptual overview of how a global table is created.

 1. Create an ordinary DynamoDB table, with DynamoDB Streams enabled, in an AWS region.
-1. Repeat step 1 for every other AWS region where you want to replicate your data.
-1. Define a DynamoDB global table, based upon the tables that you have created.

-![AWS DynamoDB Global Tables](images/miztiik-dynamo-global-tables-multi-master-multi-region.png)

-#### Follow this article in [Youtube](https://youtube.com/c/valaxytechnologies)

-## Setup The Tables

     - Region 1 - Singapore
     - Region 2 - Virginia
     - Region 3 - Ireland
-- Log Retention Days: Defaults to 14 days
+1. Repeat step 1 for every other AWS region where you want to replicate your data.
+1. Define a DynamoDB global table, based upon the tables that you have created.

 1. Create a new table (`Music`) in Singapore, with DynamoDB Streams enabled (`NEW_AND_OLD_IMAGES`):